shrutishelake31-arch/web-development-learning01/README.md

 # 🌐 Day 1 - HTML Basics

 ## 📖 Overview
 This project marks the beginning of my Web Development journey.
-It focuses on understanding the core concepts of HTML and creating simple web pages using fundamental HTML elements.
+It focuses on understanding the core concepts of HTML and creating simple web pages using fundamental HTML elements.which helps me to start my html jounery also help me to do more projects.

 ## 🚀 Topics Covered
 - HTML Document Structure